Now on public notice: Draft WRAPS and TMDL reports.

 Monitoring and assessment

-The MPCA conducted biological monitoring of the Shell Rock and its tributaries (2009), intensely studying the fish and aquatic bugs found there.
-The stressor identification report (2014) identifies stressors to fish and other aquatic life in the watershed.
+The MPCA initiated intensive watershed monitoring in the Shell Rock River Watershed in 2009.
+The assessment of the water quality data collected was completed in 2012, identifying which waters are not meeting standards.
+The stressor identification report (2014) identified stressors to fish and other aquatic life in the watershed.

 - Shell Rock River Monitoring and Assessment Report

 - Shell Rock River Watershed Biotic Stressor Identification Report

 - Summary of Shell Rock River Watershed Biotic Stressor Identification Report

 Public comment period for the draft WRAPS and TMDL reports is July 27 through September 25, 2020.
 An online public meeting was held on Aug.
 4.